EPISODE SIX: GRADUATE FEELS

 (40:10) Sea of Hearts is a song written & performed by singer songwriter Chloe Bean specially for this project.
 For more of that lovely voice, head over to chloebeanmusic.com.

-- 06:17 - When scouting universities for further study in photography in India, a big issue was entrance exams.
-She found SVA (School of Visual Arts) in New York during a vacation.
+06:17 - When scouting universities for further study in photography in India, a big issue was entrance exams.
+She found SVA (School of Visual Arts) in New York while on vacation.

-- 31:23 - There's a guilt that stops people from saying what's on their mind.
+31:23 - There's guilt that stops people from saying what's on their mind.
 Anushya faced this firsthand when she tried to interview South Asian immigrants in Queens.

-- Season Two takes on 2 questions: what does it mean to be American and what does it really take to succeed?
+Season Two takes on 2 questions: what does it mean to be 'American' and what really is success?
 Tune into the FB LIVE WEBCAST: Finale on Sunday, Oct 15th.